mynaparrot/plugNmeet-docs/blog/2025-10-26-build-video-conferencing-app-in-under-an-hour.md

 title: "How to Build Your Own Video Conferencing App in Under an Hour"
 slug: build-video-conferencing-app-in-under-an-hour
 authors: [jibon]
-tags: [webrtc, api, sdk, developer, tutorial, programming,video-conferencing]
+tags: [webrtc, api, sdk, developer, tutorial, programming,video-conferencing, mobile-app]
 ---

 Building a video conferencing application sounds like a monumental task.
 You have to wrestle with the complexities of WebRTC, set up signaling servers, manage STUN/TURN for NAT traversal, and handle the resource-intensive job of routing media streams.
 The backend infrastructure alone can take months to build and stabilize.